Skip to content

 Customer service requests

-• Default priority: Set to “Medium” since most requests aren’t urgent.
+• Default priority: Set to “Medium” - let’s be honest, most requests aren’t actually urgent.

 Approval workflows